sprugman/screentime/readme.md

  - after each capture, updates a static list of all the files that can be served to the web app (`screens/screens-list.txt`)
  - enhancement ideas:
 	- start & stop commands
-	- set a limit, either # of files, # of bytes, or # of days to keep
-	- cull older items outside of limit
+	- set a limit, either # of files, # of bytes, or # of days to keep, cull older items outside of limit
 	- collect more data
 		- current application
 		- current document / site
+		- mouse/keyboard activity
 	- incorporate some advice from: http://robertmuth.blogspot.com/2012/08/better-bash-scripting-in-15-minutes.html

 ### local server